An Exact Perturbative Existence and Uniqueness Theorem: Introduction

-\paragraph{Remarks and discussion.} Our constructions employ relatively basic and classical techniques from complex analysis which form the basis for the more modern and sophisticated theory of resurgent asymptotic analysis à la Écalle \cite{zbMATH03971144}; see also for instance \cite{MR2474083,sauzin2014introduction,MR3495546}.
+\paragraph*{Remarks and discussion.} Our constructions employ relatively basic and classical techniques from complex analysis which form the basis for the more modern and sophisticated theory of resurgent asymptotic analysis à la Écalle \cite{zbMATH03971144}; see also for instance \cite{MR2474083,sauzin2014introduction,MR3495546}.
+Namely, we use the Borel-Laplace method which is briefly reviewed in \autoref{211215123550}.
 We stress that the Borel-Laplace method ``is nothing other than the theory of Laplace transforms, written in slightly different variables'', echoing the words of Alan Sokal \cite{MR558468}.
 As such, we have tried to keep our presentation very hands-on and self-contained, so the knowledge of basic complex analysis should be sufficient to follow.

-What we call \textit{Gevrey asymptotics} is often called \textit{$1$-Gevrey asymptotics}.
-It is part of an entire hierarchy of asymptotic regularity classes \cite{MR542737,MR579749}; see also \cite[\S1.2]{MR3495546}.
-However, arguments about other Gevrey classes can usually be reduced to arguments about $1$-Gevrey asymptotics via a simple fractional transformation in the $\hbar$-space.
-Therefore, we believe it is not difficult to extend our results to all other Gevrey asymptotic classes.
-We leave this as a natural open problem.

-We emphasise that the asymptotic condition \eqref{211211134526} on the holomorphic map $\FF$ is required to hold over the \textit{closed} arc $\bar{A} = [\theta - \tfrac{\pi}{2}, \theta + \tfrac{\pi}{2}]$, which is stronger than ordinary Gevrey asymptotics along an open arc $A$ (see \autoref{211215123326} or \cite[§A.5 and §A.16]{MY2008.06492}).
-This type of condition is specifically adapted to the Borel-Laplace method, in particular through the application of Nevanlinna's theorem, see \autoref{211215123550}.

-\paragraph{Notation and conventions.} Our notation, conventions, and definitions from Gevrey asymptotics and Borel-Laplace theory are consistent with those given in Appendices A and B in \cite{MY2008.06492}.
-A brief summary can be found in \autoref{211215112252}.